Fukien Secondary School

-The Fukien Secondary School (福建中學) is a Direct Subsidy Scheme co-educational school in Ngau Tau Kok, Kowloon, Hong Kong.
+Fukien Secondary School (福建中學) is a Direct Subsidy Scheme co-educational secondary school in Ngau Tau Kok, Kowloon, Hong Kong.
 It is sponsored by the Fukien Chamber of Commerce and was founded in 1951.

 History

 The school was founded by the Fukien Chamber of Commerce in 1951 in an apartment building in Western.
 It moved to a new campus on Java Road in North Point in 1966, and then to Kwun Tong in September 2000.

-Amid criticism of falling English standards among Hong Kong students in the late 1990s, the Education Department invited ten Chinese medium schools to teach a maximum of three subjects in English.
-Under this scheme the school began in 2000 to offer an English stream, teaching certain history, math, and science courses using English.
-Starting from 2013-2014, all junior secondary classes (S1-S3) have adopted English as the medium of instruction.
+Amid criticism of falling English standards among Hong Kong students in the late 1990s, the Education Department invited ten Chinese-as-medium-of-instruction schools to teach a maximum of three subjects in English.
+Under this scheme, the school began in 2000 to offer an English stream, teaching certain history, maths, and science courses in English.
+Starting from the 2013–2014 academic year, all junior secondary (S1–S3) classes have adopted English as the medium of instruction.
 The school has a policy of "bi-literacy and tri-lingualism".

 The school, along with its sister schools managed by the same sponsor, was criticised in 2002 for asking students and parents to attend a pro-Beijing demonstration at Victoria Park in support of the controversial Article 23 national security law.
 The head of the Professional Teachers' Union condemned the "use of students for political purposes".
-The proposed legislation was eventually withdrawn by the government in 2003 after a massive public backlash.